The Logos: The Meletic Testament (Chapter 9 The Message)

 5. I found a certain fragment of a teaching etched into a broken column: 'To know is not to possess, but to pursue'.

-11. After the flames had died and the temple in Athens lay in ruin, Asterion gathered us beneath the fig tree and said—The Temple was never the heart of Meleticism—it was only its echo for the time being.
+11. After the flames had died and the temple in Athens lay in ruin, Asterion gathered us beneath the fig tree and said—The temple was never the heart of Meleticism—it was only its echo for the time being.

-12. His voice was steady, even though the air still smelt of ash, and he continued, —What we built in stone, they have broken; what we built in thought, they cannot touch.
+12. His voice was steady, even though the air still smelt of ash, and he continued—What we built in stone, they have broken; what we built in thought, they cannot touch.

 13. We listened, not as followers mourning a loss, but as messengers preparing to carry something forth in life.
+It was a moment to release the burden of the heart and purge the soul.

 16. Do not seek to rebuild the temple out of vengeance; for its walls were never sacred.
 Instead, build conversations, and let them stand where no fire can reach—he said.